pmglab/KGGSEE/doc/source/detailed_document.rst

 The columns of the file with the suffix of ``.gene.var.pvalue.txt.gz`` are the same as ``*.gene.pvalue.txt``.
 The difference is that, for each gene, in ``*.gene.pvalue.txt``, only the variant with the lowest p-value is output, while in ``*.gene.var.pvalue.txt.gz``, all variants are output.
 The file with the suffix of ``.qq.png`` is the Q-Q plots for p-values of GWAS summary statistics and gene-based association tests by GATES and ECS.

-When ``--gene-assoc-condi`` is specified, a file with a suffix of ``.finemapping.gene.ecs.txt`` is also output.
+When ``--gene-assoc-condi`` is specified, a file with a suffix of ``.gene.assoc.condi.txt`` is also output.
 This file has the following four more columns in addition to its counterpart output by :ref:`DESE <detail_DESE>`.

 .. list-table::
     :widths: 1 4